 She was quickly rehomed and now has a new life with Carl in Hampshire.
-We are thrilled to learn that in 2019 Onehelluvatouch has won and finished 2nd in her two classes!
+We are thrilled to learn that Onehelluvatouch has already won several showing classes & she will compete again later on this summer.

 Il Portico was a gorgeous horse but never really fulfilled his potential on the racecourse.
 He had several encouraging placed finishes but in 2012 it was decided he wasn't in love with racing and he was retired.

 Il Portico has surprisingly had a few homes since retirement but is now with a couple in Norfolk.
 He is doing very well and is enjoying doing some hunting.

 Good Luck Charm was a home bred in 2009 and grew up to be one of HOTSR most popular and consistent horses.
 He was a winner of 9 races, placed frequently and raced a huge 93 times!
 He was in love with his job and was known for behaving more like a 2yo than an 11yo on the Gary Moore gallops.